SamNie2027/InnovAIte2025/README.md

   - Updating the database with new reports.

 ### **Trash Cans Cleaned Folder (Symlink)**
-- Stores images of trash cans in the database for model training and validation.
+- Stores images of trash cans in the database for identifying with trashcan was photographed.

 ### **Backend & Frontend Folders**
 - **Backend:**